Carbon and Its Compounds for Class 10

 3 / 10

-3. Which of the following statements are correct for carbon compounds?
+4. Which of the following are acid?

 (i) Most carbon compounds are good conductors of electricity.